-How Much Does It Cost to Run Vacuum Cleaner?
+How Much Does It Cost to Run a Vacuum Cleaner?

 A corded vacuum pulls over 1,000 watts, but weekly whole-house cleaning still totals under a dollar a month.
 At the US-average rate of 16.5¢/kWh, running a vacuum cleaner costs about $1.20/month ($14.44/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.